gwexploratoryaudits/brla_explore/B2Audits/README.md

 1. **Ballot-by-Ballot Stopping Schedule:** The probability of stopping at each ballot draw for a given underlying election margin.

 2. **Ballot-by-Ballot Risk Schedule:** The above, when the margin is the smallest possible for an incorrect election: a draw (for even-sized elections) or a margin of a single vote in favor of the loser.
+For audits with replacement, we always assume a tie as in the literature.

 3. **Stopping Probability:** The probability that the audit stops: the sum of the values of the stopping schedule, expected to be one.